techreturners/lm-lab-css-react-tailwind/README.md

 Your mission is to rapidly help Marvelous Mansions get their website looking as good as possible using [Tailwind](https://tailwindcss.com/)

-- You will need to add Tailwind to the project, use this installation guide to help you: https://tailwindcss.com/docs/guides/vite
+- You will need to add Tailwind to the project, use this installation guide to help you (note: you can skip step 1): https://tailwindcss.com/docs/guides/vite

 - Utility class cheat sheet here: https://tailwindcomponents.com/cheatsheet/